agnivomallick/image-hider/README.md

 - No.3 The icon will be linked to the icon file in the repo or using your own icon if you want
 - No.4 The other files are as follows: link the `ui_imagehider.py` and `logo.ico`.
 Add in the additional files section
 - No.5 In the Advanced section in Windows-specific options (if you use Windows) link the version file to the yaml file in the repo dir.
+- No.6 If you use UPX then make sure to add it in UPX dir option.
 - Tip: The name in Advanced section specifies the name of the result exe
 - Tip: You can change the output dir in Settings section, Output directory option
 - Then click Convert py to exe